 For the year to Jan 2018, gross sales including VAT rose 2% to £11.60bn, with net revenues up by the same amount to £10.20bn.
 Profit before Partnership bonuses, tax and exceptionals has remained under intense pressure, falling by 22% to £289m, while profit before PB and tax plunged by 67% to £178m.
 Those figures included a number of accounting charges relating to pension deficit as well as restructuring and redundancy costs and impairments.
 Each partner received a tax-free bonus equivalent to 5% of salary (down from 15% four years earlier), making a combined payout of £74m.
 However, that was the lowest such dividend paid by the group for more than 60 years, reflecting the fierce competition in the UK retail sector.

 The multiple challenges faced by the group in 2018 forced it to slash its bonus payout to the lowest level for 66 years at 3% of salary, or a total of £45m.
 Topline remained resilient.
 Gross sales were £11.7bn, with revenues of £10.3bn.
 However profit before bonuses, tax and exceptionals plunged to just £160m.
 Profit before tax was £117.4m.

 Sir Charlie Mayfield is chairman of the John Lewis Partnership.
 (He was knighted in summer 2013 for services to industry).
-He has announced plans to depart the group in 2020.
-No successor has yet been named.
+He has announced plans to depart the group in 2020, and will be succeeded by Sharon White.
 Other senior managers at group level now include Patrick Lewis (finance director) and Tom Athron (group development director).